-If you want software to discover tax deductions and maximize write-offs for you, try our 1099 expense tracker.
+Note: If you want software to discover tax deductions and maximize write-offs for you, try our 1099 expense tracker.
 Our software connects with your online bank and credit card records to automatically organize and log your business expenses.
 You can sign up for free and see if this method would lead to a higher deduction.
 Claim your 7-day free trial here.

 If you decide to go with the Standard Mileage Deduction over the Actual Expense Method, all you have to do is track your qualifying miles and multiply it by the cents per mile deduction for the year (standard mileage rate).
 Remember, only the number of miles traveled for business purposes is deductible.